ComScore

 6. Bixie

+Interested in a '70s hairstyle for short hair?
 This buzzy cut was seen on everyone from Jane Fonda to Joyce Dewitt throughout the ‘70s.
-The shorter style has longer layers on top and a deep side part for added volume and tapered ends that hug the nape of the neck.
+The shorter style has longer layers on top and a deep side part for added volume, as well as tapered ends that hug the nape of the neck.

 7. Voluminous Bob

-The bob is having a major moment lately, as evidenced by Selena’s buzzworthy chop.
+I don't need to tell you how popular any bob haircut is these days, as evidenced by Selena’s buzzworthy chop.
 To get a similar look, ask your stylist for a jaw-grazing cut and incorporate a texturizing spray into your routine to add definition to those new layers.

 70s hairstyles disco curls zendaya